Sazzo/placebingus/README.md

 - [ ] Get image list.
 - [ ] Homepage

+## Why Rust?
+I never compiled or coded anything with Rust, so I think this was a good first time.

 ## Credits

 Inspired by the project of Xerere and 1Computer1, placewaifu.